marcinwal/CVmain/README.md

 ### Work in stressful environment

-I worked in finance for the last few years running some substantial risk positions in much less friendly organisational framworks compared to developers world which I love.
+I worked in finance for the last few years running some substantial risk positions.
 I was responsible for a team of 5-8 people.
 I worked in challenging environment and delivered given goals.
 I was responisble for Emerging Markets trading unit(Fixed Income and Foreign Exchange).

 ### Ruby